ajmwagar/blog/content/posts/code/multithreading-rust/index.en.md

 ### Arc & Mutex

-One way that Rust provides helps prevents against data-races is to use `Arcs` and `Mutexes` when sharing data across threads.
+One way that Rust provides protection from data-races is to use `Arcs` and `Mutexes` when sharing data across threads.
 For example, here we have an integer that we want multiple threads to mutate.
 We can protect the data and other threads by using a Mutex which ensures our data is not poisoned, more about that [here](https://doc.rust-lang.org/std/sync/struct.Mutex.html#poisoning).

 ```rust
 // Import the required types